DessimozLab/OMArk/README.md

 ## Installation

+You can use OMArk by installing the package through PyPi:

+``pip install omark``

-You can use OMArk by cloning this repository and installing it manually with your Python installer.
+Or by cloning this repository and installing it manually with your Python installer.

 Example command from the git directory:
 ``python setup.py install``